Remy (Street Fighter): Promotion and reception

 To support the release of 3rd Strikes Online Edition, player avatar items of the character were released for Sony's PlayStation Network.
-For Street Fighter 6, costume items based off Remy's appearance for the game's "World Tour" mode were added for players to use on their custom characters.
+For Street Fighter 6, costume items based on Remy's appearance for the game's "World Tour" mode were added for players to use on their custom characters.

 Since his debut, reception for Remy has been divisive and mostly negative.
 In particular, he has often been compared to Guile, a character with similar attacks introduced in Street Fighter II.
 He has often been singled out as one character heavily disliked from the Street Fighter III cast, with Nicholas Tan of GameRevolution stating that while he'd welcome the return of any of the others "Remy can just stay on the sidelines forever as far as I'm concerned".
 At the same, other media outlets have requested to see the character return in more recent Street Fighter releases as they felt he would fit the aesthetic of the modern series, with Jahanzeb Khan feeling in particular he fit the darker art direction of Street Fighter V and "pulls off his offense with more grace and finesse" than Guile.

 Gavin Jasper of Den of Geek described him as "a Guile-like replacement who is bitter and nobody really cares", feeling that nobody cared that his story was left unresolved.
 Paste attributed his absence in later Street Fighter titles to how similar his gameplay was to Guile, stating that while the concept in the game was unique it was not done well, voicing additional dislike for his personality.
 In another article for the site, he was described as "deliberately designed to evoke the late ‘90s Hot Topic aesthetic" while lacking the timelessness that made much of Street Fighters cast memorable.

+Video game journalist Drew Mackie in an article for his website Thrilling Tales of Old Video Games drew a parallel between Remy and Final Fantasy VII character Vincent Valentine, in that both characters had someone they cared about hidden in a submerged cave.
+He suggested the both concepts may be a homage to Saint Seiya, more specifically the character Cygnus Hyoga's relationship with his mother.
+In the series, his mother's body is lost at sea and becomes frozen at the bottom of the ocean, with Hyoga training his body to reach her preserved corpse.
+Hyoga's fixation his mother comes across as oedipal, and in this way he pointed out how both characters have an illicit undertone with their own lovers, complete with a resolution of letting them go to achieve greater power.